-This Thai Beef Salad is loaded with lemongrass and ginger marinated beef, lots of fresh herbs, crunchy vegetables and a light dressing.
+This Thai Beef Salad is loaded with marinated beef, lots of fresh herbs, crunchy vegetables and a light dressing.
 It’s bursting with delicious fresh flavour and so tasty.
 This salad is Dairy Free, Grain Free, Gluten Free, Paleo, Whole30 and Specific Carbohydrate Diet Legal.

 I had heard a lot about how amazing the food is in Thailand, but was still skeptical.
 I anticipated falling in love with the spicy chicken, prawn, vegetable and soup dishes for the first few nights, but 2 meals a day and 10 days of 35 degree heat later, I was sure I would be over it and yearning for something with less spice.
 I couldn’t have been more wrong.
 By the time we left, I was addicted and searching out Thai restaurants back in London we could visit.

 Some of my favourite dishes include green curry, papaya salad and Lok Lak, a spicy peppered beef dish.
 The salads were also incredible and the combination of lime, mint, ginger and chili transformed even the most boring cucumber and lettuce salad into a feast for the senses.